top of page

 TRUMP (the one we actually care about):

 Trump was immediately charged with 31 counts of retaining national defense information.
 Each charge was for the possession of each distinct document.
 And each charge could, it was said, potentially result in a prison sentence of ten years.
 So, this instance of document mishandling may have resulted in a 310-year jail term.
 Still, ten of those documents in question were handed over to the government upon request in June 2022, prior to the FBI search, and 21 were recovered in August.
-(Recall Clinton, in violation of State Department recommendations, held not less than 2,000 Confidential, 65 Secret, and 22 Top-Secret documents and more than 60,000 on insecure servers, storage devices, as well as on back-up services not within her control.
+(Recall Clinton, in violation of State Department recommendations, held not less than 2,000 Confidential, 65 Secret, and 22 Top-Secret documents and more than 60,000 others on insecure servers, storage devices, as well as on back-up services not within her control or those with security clearance.
 She also did so covertly without informing the FBI or security officials and against all requests and norms.
 No charges.)
 Six additional indictments came around the same time, five relating to conspiracy to obstruct justice and withholding documents and one indictment for making false statements.
+So, the question is, does withholding some of these documents or even deliberately hiding them make Trump stand out among his peers in government leadership?
+Not if you have any minimal context.

-Later two further counts came related to apparent attempts to delete surveillance footage at Mar-a-Lago.
-(You see, Biden and Clinton and their teams illegally reviewing and destroying evidence at every stage, including voice recordings, emails, etc, and then found to be lying about that was obviously irrelevant to those cases; and, regardless, no charges could result due to their own profound incompetence and the flagrant stupidity of all the people around them.
-Here, on the other hand, in Trump, we have a man of astonishing genius engaged in an elaborate conspiracy to destroy America and the world who, as a result, must be taken out.)
+Two further counts arrived later, related to apparent attempts to delete surveillance footage at Mar-a-Lago.
+You see, Biden and Clinton and their teams illegally reviewing and destroying evidence at every stage, including voice recordings, emails, etc, and then found to be lying about that was obviously irrelevant to those cases; and, regardless, no charges could result due to their own profound incompetence and the flagrant stupidity of all the people around them.
+Here, on the other hand, in Trump, we have a man of astonishing genius engaged in an elaborate conspiracy to destroy America and the world who, as a result, must be taken out.

 The content of the documents in the Trump case were also spelled out in detail to the public, unlike with Biden or Clinton.
-Relatedly, the original indictment also alleged that in the Fall of 2021 Trump showed a classified military map to Susie Wiles, Trump’s political consultant, senior advisor, and campaign manager.
+Relatedly, the original indictment also alleged that in the Fall of 2021 Trump showed a classified military map to Susie Wiles, his political consultant, senior advisor, and campaign manager.
 (This was a talking point I heard continually when it came out, that Trump was showing off secret government documents to anyone who showed up for a dip in the pool or a game of tennis, most probably Russian oligarchs and Vladimir Putin himself.
 Obviously.
 Someone even told me this recently.)
 In June 2024, the judge responsible for the case, Judge Cannon, ordered the paragraph about the map and Wiles removed from the indictment because Trump was not being charged with anything in relation to the map.
 (You see, Trump, unlike Clinton, was not sharing critical classified documents with the whole world, despite this becoming a key talking point in the media and among the public.
-Still, immediate and severe charges arrived for only one of these people — and not the person who the FBI said may have gifted maybe tens of thousands of government documents of all classification levels to hackers and foreign governments.)
+Still, immediate and severe charges arrived for only one of these people — and not the person who the FBI said may have gifted maybe tens of thousands of government documents of all classification levels to hackers and, thus, foreign governments and adversaries.)

 And then the whole case imploded: